Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Take pain medication to relieve discomfort and antibiotics to prevent infection as you’re instructed.

 To protect your foot, wear your surgical (post-op) shoe as recommended.

-To relieve pain and swelling, apply a bag of ice to your foot as suggested and elevate your foot above heart level the first few days.
+To help relieve pain and swelling, apply a bag of ice to your foot as instructed and elevate your foot above heart level the first few days.